Andrew-2609/selenium-java/README.md

 However, I must say that this repository uses **different versions** of the dependencies used in the course (which you can find in `pom.xml`).
-So, if you don't want to spend an extra time searching solutions on Google, I recommend you using the same versions of dependencies show in the course.
+So, if you don't want to spend an extra time searching solutions on Google, I recommend you using the same versions of dependencies shown in the course.
 You just need to keep in mind that they are outdated.